TORITZA/hoppers/README.md

 - `1.1.0` - Added hub-and-spoke menu with multiple navigation pathways (Help menu, Credits section).
 Implemented a new means of app interaction with <i>Creation Mode</i>, allowing for both the construction and distribution of custom puzzles.
 Built in a bug reporting feature, set to be routed to me, the programmer.

 ## Credits & Licensing

+<sup>For specific asset attributions, visit `HoppersGUI`'s Credits screen.</sup>

+In its initial stage, this project would not have been possible without the instruction and tutelage of RIT's CS department.